 Therefore, there are enough motivations to present new extension theories to find stable self-accelerating solutions in the context of massive gravity theory \cite{DAmico:2011eto,Gumrukcuoglu:2012aa,DAmico:2012hia,Mukohyama:2014rca,Huang:2012pe,DeFelice:2013tsa,Gumrukcuoglu:2013nza,Langlois:2014jba,deRham:2014naa,Kenna-Allison:2018izo,Kenna-Allison:2019tbu,Gumrukcuoglu:2020utx,Akbarieh:2021vhv,Aslmarand:2021qwn,Akbarieh:2022ovn,Kazempour:2022let,Kazempour:2022giy,Kazempour:2022xzy}.

-In this work, we aim to introduce a novel extension of the non-linear dRGT massive gravity theory, $F(R, T)$ quasi-dilation massive gravity theory, which endeavors to provide a fresh perspective on explaining the late-time accelerated expansion of the universe within the framework of FLRW cosmology.
+In this work, we aim to introduce a novel extension of the non-linear dRGT massive gravity theory, Myrzakulov $F(R, T)$ quasi-dilation massive gravity theory, which endeavors to provide a fresh perspective on explaining the late-time accelerated expansion of the universe within the framework of FLRW cosmology.
 It is interesting to note that the quasi-dilaton part of the action introduces an extra scalar degree of freedom to the dRGT theory \cite{DAmico:2012hia}.
 But, because of instabilities, some extensions of quasi-dilaton massive gravity theory have been introduced \cite{Mukohyama:2014rca,DeFelice:2013tsa,Gumrukcuoglu:2013nza,Akbarieh:2021vhv}.
-Moreover, the $F(R, T)$ gravity theory is an intriguing modification of traditional gravity theories, where $R$ represents the curvature scalar and $T$ denotes the torsion scalar.
-Notice that in this theory it could be possible to reproduce the unification of $F(R)$ and $F(T)$ gravity theories \cite{Myrzakulov:2012axz,Myrzakulov:2012qp}.
-We can point out a variety of extensions of the $F(R, T)$ gravity model which have been considered by several researchers \cite{Harko:2011kv,Godani:2018sbl,Debnath:2018wct,Tretyakov:2018yph,Sarkar:2022lir,Bertini:2023pmp}.